 - Acute liver failure

-The more cautious among us may prefer to wait for more research to be done but until more research is available on humans, many sufferers from arthritis are giving Borax a try!
+The more cautious among us may prefer to wait for more research to be done, but until more research is published via human studies, many sufferers from arthritis are giving Borax a try!